RedHat-UX/red-hat-design-system/elements/rh-alert/docs/20-guidelines.md

   from completing a task.

 {% alert title="Learn More" %}
-Visit the [Color][color] foundation page to learn more about how to use colors for status and severity.
+Visit the [Color](/foundations/color.njk) foundation page to learn more about how to use colors for status and severity.
 {% endalert %}